-The EAU proudly presents the launch of the European Androgen Deprivation Therapy (ADT) Educational Program at the annual EAU Congress in Milan
+The EAU proudly presents the launch of the European Androgen Deprivation Therapy (ADT) Educational Programme at the annual EAU Congress

 This is a collaboration with the authors of the ADT book and founders of the Educational Programme, Dr. Richard Wassersug, Honorary Professor in the Department of Cellular and Physiological Sciences at the University of British Columbia, Dr. Lauren Walker, a clinical psychologist and a Research Assistant Professor in the Department of Oncology at the University of Calgary and Dr. John Robinson, a clinical psychologist and a member of the Genital Urinary Program at the Tom Baker Cancer Centre in Calgary, Alberta.

-We thank Astellas Pharma Europe and Bayer HealthCare Pharmaceuticals Inc. for an unrestricted educational grant to initiate the online ADT Educational Program in Europe.
+We thank Astellas Pharma Europe and Bayer HealthCare Pharmaceuticals Inc. for an unrestricted educational grant to initiate the online ADT Educational Programme in Europe.